ChainAgnostic/CAIPs/best_practices/Session Lifecycle Management.md

 ## Simple Summary

-CAIP-285 introduces new "lifecycle" methods and a new event for managing authorizations within an existing CAIP-25 session, allowing for addition, revocation, and retrieval of authorizations.
-These methods provide an alternative to session management via `sessionId`s, allowing `sessionId`s to be optional for CAIP-25.
+This backwards-compatible extension of the CAIP-25 standard defines new JSON-RPC methods for managing the lifecycle of authorizations within a session.
+These methods allow dapps and wallets to dynamically adjust authorizations, providing more granular control and better user experience.
+Additionally, it allows for session management without mandatory sessionIds, offering more flexibility in handling sessions in single-session contexts.

 ## Abstract